-Sample New Employee Introduction
+New Employee Introduction Letter

 This sample new employee introduction letter is part of the general actions that you would take to welcome any new exempt employee to your company.
 You would use a similar welcome letter for a nonexempt employee but you might want to talk with your employment law attorney before asking all of this from a nonexempt employee off the clock—but, you will still want to, of course, stay in touch.

-- Staying in touch with the new employee between the time they accept your job offer and the first day they are expected at work.
+- Stay in touch with the new employee between the time they accept your job offer and the first day they are expected at work.
 This cements the fact that you are happy to have the employee onboard and it discourages the new employee from continuing to job search—after all, the new employee has lots of leads still out there from the recent job search.

-- Sending your employee handbook, your benefits information, and the contents of your new employee orientation to the new employee in advance of starting.
+- Send your employee handbook, benefits information, and the contents of your new employee orientation to the new employee in advance of starting.
 That way he or she can read everything in advance and concentrate on the meat of the onboarding meetings once started.
 The time during onboarding then allows the new employee to ask questions and participate in the discussion rather than reading through endless documents.